z/OS Resources Table

 This search is limited to the active filter's scope (which is displayed in the top-left of the table) and by any filters specified in the Filter menu.

 You can use the dropdown menu to switch the search from sequential data set content to partitioned data set members.
-This menu allows you to specify a member name pattern (accepts wildcards) or member content.
-After you click Submit, only members matching that pattern or containing that content are displayed in the table.
+This menu enables you to specify a member name pattern that accepts wildcards or member content.
+After you click Submit, only members that match the pattern or that contain the content are displayed in the table.
 Each member is displayed in an expandable row, which includes the full member name, the number of matches, and the line that contains the matching content.
-Only members in partitioned data sets that match the active filter and any filters specified in the Filter menu will be included in the search.
+Only members in partitioned data sets that match the active filter and any filters specified in the Filter menu are included in the search.

 'zos-resources-table-members-search-results'